-IGL are providing support and expertise to randomised controlled trials and pilots funded by the European Commission through the INNOSUP-06-2018 programme to help innovation agencies design and test new innovation support programmes.
+IGL provided support and expertise to randomised controlled trials and pilots funded by the European Commission through the INNOSUP-06-2018 programme to help innovation agencies design and test new innovation support programmes.

 In 2018, the European Commission introduced a new EU Horizon 2020 programme, to encourage innovation agencies across Europe to experiment in their policy programmes.

-At the Innovation Growth Lab, we’ve been supporting both the EU and innovation agencies to succeed.
-And over the next few years, we’ll start to see the evidence emerging from these experiments.
+At the Innovation Growth Lab, we’ve supported both the EU and innovation agencies to succeed.

 If you want to find out more about the INNOSUP-06 trials and pilots, we have a whole range of resources to share, from a webinar recording to a report detailing our learnings so far!
 See below for links.